facebookarchive/fbkutils/benchpress/README.md

 benchmarks and jobs definition files, along with an optional list of benchmark jobs to run (if this is omitted all defined jobs are run).

+Examples:
+List available tests:
+`./benchpress.py -b benchmarks.yml -j jobs/jobs.yml list`
+Run all tests defined in `jobs/jobs.yml`:
+`./benchpress.py -b benchmarks.yml -j jobs/jobs.yml run`
+Run just the "fio aio" test:
+`./benchpress.py -b benchmarks.yml -j jobs/jobs.yml run "fio aio"`

 How benchpress works
 --------------------

-Benchmarks can be defined using yaml (see benchmarks.yml).
+Benchmarks can be defined using yaml (see `benchmarks.yml`).
 A benchmark has a simple definition: the path to a binary, a parser class, and the metrics that the parser exports.

 Benchmark definitions don't do anything by themselves, `benchpress` also needs a configuration for that benchmark.
-These are also defined using yaml (see job\_configs.yml).
+These are also defined using yaml (see `jobs/job_configs.yml`).
 A job is defined to point to a benchmark defined in the benchmarks file.
 Jobs also have a short name and longer description used to identify the test to the `benchpress` user.
 Lastly, a job has an array of arguments, these are passed to the program defined in the benchmark definition